 - INSPIRE!
 Appeal Listen Online Calendar

-Recent concert platform work has included Haydn's Creation and Nelson Mass, Mozart's Coronation Mass, Requiem and the C Minor Mass under Jeremy Backhouse in Guildford Cathedral.
-She has also performed Haydn's Little Organ Mass and Faure's Requiem with the City of London Sinfonia, Bach's Magnificat under Tim Brown, Bach's B Minor Mass and Monteverdi's Vespers with Charivari Agreable in St John's Smith Square, Bach's Christmas Oratorio with Peter Schreier, also in St John's, and Vivaldi's Gloria with the Royal Philharmonic Orchestra.
-Most recently, she sang Tippett's Child of Our Time in Cadogan Hall.
+On the Concert platform Nina has sung Haydn's Creation and Nelson Mass, Mozart's Coronation Mass, Requiem and the C Minor Mass under Jeremy Backhouse in Guildford Cathedral.
+She has also performed Haydn's Little Organ Mass and Faure's Requiem with the City of London Sinfonia, Bach's B Minor Mass and Monteverdi's Vespers with Charivari Agreable in St John's Smith Square, Bach's Christmas Oratorio with Peter Schreier, also in St John's, and Vivaldi's Gloria with the Royal Philharmonic Orchestra.
+Most recently, she sang Tippett's Child of Our Time in Cadogan Hall under Ben Palmer.

 Nina is becoming increasingly in demand in contemporary music performing Birtwistle's Nine Settings of Celan with Kokoro, the Bournemouth Symphony Orchestra's contemporary group, and Schoenberg's Pierrot Lunaire with Sequenza at the Oxford Lieder Festival.
-Last year she performed the European premiere of Sebastian Currier's Vocalissimus, also with Kokoro, and sang in a staged performance of Birtwistle's Yan Tan Tethera at the Barbican with the Britten Sinfonia.
+She performed the European premiere of Sebastian Currier's Vocalissimus, also with Kokoro, and sang in a staged performance of Birtwistle's Yan Tan Tethera at the Barbican with the Britten Sinfonia.
 Equally at home in both Jazz and Gospel, she performed in the Duke Ellington Sacred Concerts and last year in Will Todd's Mass in Blue in Cadogan Hall.
 She also recently performed with Ken Burton in his piece Take Time to Change.